atBeatty/production-app/README.md

 This app is set up for an agency which keeps track of productions.
 Each production instance joins the foreign_keys and from there, relevant information can be displayed.
 From an agency/user perspective, this app allows for quick access to personnel, schedules, contracts, contact info, etc.

 ### Vision
 I would like to see this built out to include more relationships and ties to the production class.
 I could see it being an app that sets reminders and and creates a daily schedule per production, considering the nuances and uniqueness of each shoot.
+It would be helpful to hook into a Crew class that helps access data on the Production crew.
+I imagine this will be a list of contractors/freelancers that are able to have many productions as one data association.